cleissont/QA-tools/README.md

 # QA-tools
-Application to automatize some tasks of software quality assurance.
+Application for automation and management of software quality processes.